kshaffer/courses/theory3.md

 This semester will introduce concepts of large-scale musical form, and the connections of formal structure to harmony, melody, and voice-leading.
 We will explore these concepts in the context of commercial pop/rock music and sonata-form movements of the classical era.
 The course will be divided into three units:

-- Unit I: pop/rock music (form, harmony, voice-leading) – approx. weeks 1–6
+- Unit I: pop/rock music (form and voice-leading) – approx. weeks 1–6
 - Unit II: Classical themes (with chromaticism and modulation) – approx. weeks 7–10
 - Unit III: Sonata theory – approx. weeks 11–15